Toggle Nav

 Mitigation

 To keep pace with evolving trends and customer preferences, the Company has collaborated with several global fashion brands as their distributor in Indonesia.
-To minimise the risks associated with such initiatives in the future, the Company focuses more on data-driven pilots, with small test rollouts leading to more nationwide
+To minimise the risks associated with such initiatives in the future, the Company focuses more on data-driven pilots, with small test rollouts leading to more nationwide successes and fewer costly exits.

-The Company also continuously improved its offering to offline and online customers, especially loyalty members, through the revamped loyalty program, Matahari Rewards.
+The Company continuously improved its offering to offline and online customers, especially loyalty members, through the revamped loyalty program, Matahari Rewards.

-To mitigate the impact of competition intensity in certain areas on lower productivity, the Company regularly reviews the stores’ condition and the merchandising mix
+To mitigate the impact of competition intensity in certain areas on lower productivity, the Company regularly reviews the stores’ condition and the merchandising mix and pricing in each store.
+In the meantime, the Company continuously explore the untapped potential area to grow.

 Bank Borrowing and Interest Rates Risk